joshcanhelp/josh-to-11/input/symlinked/posts/2009-05-28-what-kind-of-tech-user-are-you.md

 ---
-title: "What Kind of Tech User Are You?"
+title: What Kind of Tech User Are You?
-excerpt: "While I was on the Pew Internet Project site, I took their “What Kind of Tech User Are You?” quiz.
-Not surprisingly, I got an A."
+excerpt: 'While I was on the Pew Internet Project site, I took their “What Kind of Tech User Are You?” quiz.
+Not surprisingly, I got an A.'
-modified: 2016-10-20 16:44:18
+modified: 2016-10-20T16:44:18.000Z
-tags: ["About JoshCanHelp"]
-featured_img:
 wpid: 786
+tags:
+  - About JoshCanHelp
+featured_img: null
 ---